-Recently, Affinity launched its vector and bitmap software on Windows as well.
+Recently, Affinity launched its vector and bitmap software on Windows.

-I already purchased Affinity Designer and now I am testing Affinity Photo beta, which I will buy as soon as it’s out of the beta stage.
+I already bought Affinity Designer and now I am testing Affinity Photo beta, which I will buy as soon as it’s out of the beta stage.
 They are both incredible graphic applications.

 Designer, despite being only at version 1.5, comes with a list of impressive features.
 Working with it is a breath of fresh air.
 The symbol tool itself, with the chance to see the changes applied in real time to the clones, it’s a tremendous boost in the workflow.
 Affinity Designer is also unique as it combines vector and bitmap in a streamlined way.